Serj Tankian: Elect the Dead, side projects, and guest appearances (2007–2009)

 The official tour for Elect the Dead commenced on October 12, 2007, with a show at Chicago's Vic Theatre.
 Roughly one thousand people attended the first concert.
 Although Tankian had stated he would not be performing any material by System of a Down, he performed "Charades" and "Blue", songs co-written by Daron Malakian, the guitarist of the band.
 "Blue" had previously appeared on their Fourth Demo Tape in 1998, and Charades was attempted during the 2005 Mezmerize/Hypnotize sessions, but never released (although a short video clip of Tankian and Dolmayan playing the song in a recording studio was featured on "the Making of Mezmerize/Hypnotize").
-Although it is originally a song restricted to piano and vocals, Tankian used his backing band, the Flying Cunts of Chaos (F.C.C.), to provide guitars, drums, and bass.
-The songs "Beethoven's Cunt", "Empty Walls", and "Sky Is Over" are available as downloadable content for the video game Rock Band.
-A portion of the song "Lie Lie Lie" is currently featured in the opening title sequence of NBC's Fear Itself, a horror anthology show from the creators of Masters of Horror, and can be viewed on the show's main website.
+Although it is originally a song restricted to piano and vocals, Tankian used his backing band, the Flying Cunts of Chaos (F.C.C.).

-Tankian sang with Les Rita Mitsouko on the song "Terminal Beauty".
-Also, he sang with the band Fair to Midland during a live improvisational version of their song "Walls of Jericho", from the album Fables from a Mayfly: What I Tell You Three Times Is True, which was a massive hit with fans.

 Tankian is also politically involved.
 Together with Tom Morello, he founded the organization Axis of Justice and often speaks publicly against violence and injustice in the world.
 Tankian released a new song "Fears" in November 2008 exclusively in support of Amnesty International's Global Write-A-Thon.

-On March 16, 2009, Tankian performed an orchestral version of the album Elect the Dead with the Auckland Philharmonia Orchestra in New Zealand.
-The live performance was captured in a CD/DVD titled Elect the Dead Symphony, which was released on March 9, 2010.

 In 2009, Tankian collaborated with the band Viza (previously known as Visa) for their track "Viktor".
-Viza is signed to Tankian's Serjical Strike label.